ehn-dcc-development/eu-dcc-business-rules/certlogic/specification.md

 The usual array, boolean, integer (as a subset of JavaScript's `Number` type), and string literals are allowed.
 Literal for the following (types of) values are not allowed: objects, `null`, and dates.

+## Dates and date-times

-A datetime (or timestamp) has to be constructed by performing a `plusTime` operation on a string with 0 days or hours added.
+Dates, and date-times (or timestamp) have to be constructed by performing a `plusTime` operation on a string with 0 days or hours added.
 This makes it possible to ensure consistent datetime representations across platforms, without being able to implicitly rely on the behaviour of native datetime types in combination with the other (allowed) operations.